timothyarmes/ta-meteor-apollo-starter-kit/README.md

 The _app_ directory is cleanly separated into:

 * _api_ - Contains the GraphQL types and resolvers as well as other related utilities
-* _entry-points_ - Contains the client an server entry points
+* _entry-points_ - Contains the client and server entry points
 * _intl_ - Contains the message strings for the supported locales
-* _ui_ - Contains all the react components for the user interface
+* _ui_ - Contains all the React components for the user interface

 #### The PWA architecture